 Location, Population and Government: The City of Cleveland is located in the northeast quadrant of Ohio on Lake Erie.
-The City operates under and is governed by the Charter, which was first adopted by the voters in 1913 and has been and may be further amended by the voters from time to time.
+The City operates under and is governed by its Charter, which was first adopted by the voters in 1913 and has been and may be further amended by the voters from time to time.
 The City is also subject to certain general State laws that are applicable to all cities in the State.
-In addition, under Article XVIII, Section 3, of the Ohio Constitution, the City may exercise all powers of local selfgovernment and may exercise police powers to the extent not in conflict with applicable general State laws.
+In addition, under Article XVIII, Section 3, of the Ohio Constitution, the City may exercise all powers of local self-government and may exercise police powers to the extent not in conflict with applicable general State laws.
 The Charter provides for a mayor-council form of government.

 Legislative authority is vested in a 17-member Council.
 The terms of Council members and the Mayor are four years.
 All Council members are elected from wards.
-The present terms of the Mayor and Council members expire in January 2018.
-The table below set forth historical population figures for Cleveland since 1990.
+The present terms of the Mayor and Council members expire in January 2022.
+The table below set forth historical population figures from the U.S. Census for Cleveland.